-0.5 unit Prerequisites: 1.0 unit of Women's Studies or permission of the instructor

-An examination of women's historical and contemporary relationship to war and peace.
+Prerequisites: 1.0 unit of women's studies or 1.0 unit of political studies or permission of the instructor An examination of women's historical and contemporary relationship to war and peace.
 Topics may include the debate over matriarchy, patriarchy and war; women in the military; women and revolution; the women's peace movement; and feminism and non-violence.